 There were two ways to achieve a shade-free array on my new RV.
-The first would be to put all the panels flat, increasing the height of the RV by few inches.
+The first would be to put all the panels flat, above the height of the air conditioners increasing the height of the RV by a few inches.
 Flat panels hold water and honestly are at the wrong orientation all the time.

 Or instead of putting the panels flat, I accomplished a shade-free layout by raising the panels to an elevation equal to the highest obstruction.
 This caused a twelve-degree tilt (estimate) on all the panels when they are in their lower position.
-In half of the panels, the tilt will be towards the sun and in the other half of the panels, the tilt will be away from the sun.
+When facing the north or south, half of the panels will tilt toward the sun, and in the other half of the panels, the tilt will be away from the sun.

 There is no reason to obsess about the angle.
 Plus or minus ten degrees doesn’t make much difference and the ideal angle is only ideal at one latitude and only on one day a year, the rest of the time it is a compromise.
 I don’t have an economical way of making an automatic tilting system.
 If you had one, you could adjust the angle every day, or even multiple times a day.

 At each end of each panel, there are two hinges (one at each corner).
 Pivoting on the hinges accomplishes two important functions.
 Number one is that the hinges allow for different angles at the mounting track.
 Even though my rack is perfectly straight to the roof — the roof is pitched to allow water runoff.
 The tilt of the roof means that my track is also tilted.
 The hinges allow for this angle on the track.